BillZhou233/BillZhou233/README.md

 <details><summary><b>More Information</b></summary>

 - Prefer to use [Visual Studio Code](https://code.visualstudio.com/) with WSL in Windows 11.
-- May use some Linux distros with VMware as well.
+- May use some Linux distros with VMware or Hyper-V as well.
 - Like playing Rhythm Games, and sometimes make custom charts ~~and abandon them halfways~~.
-- Could be a little sensitive to text formatting standards such as spacing.
+- Could be a little sensitive to text formatting standards such as the usage of space.
 - May have to rely on others when writing in English most of the time ~~but mistakes are unavoidable~~.
 - Ask me anything in [Discussions](https://github.com/BillZhou233/BillZhou233/discussions) or [Issues](https://github.com/BillZhou233/BillZhou233/issues).
   - Or try mailing to [this#billzhou233.moe](mailto:this@billzhou233.moe) when necessary.